jamesshore/quixote/docs/descriptors.md

 * `width (`[`SizeDescriptor`](SizeDescriptor.md)`)` Width of the element.
 * `height (`[`SizeDescriptor`](SizeDescriptor.md)`)` Height of the element.

-Example: The logo matches the height of the navbar and is aligned to its right edge:
+Example: "The logo matches the height of the navbar and is aligned to its right edge."

 ```javascript
 logo.assert({